-Since becoming a pescatarian (I don’t eat meat but I do eat fish), I’ve stopped eating cheeses that contain animal rennet.
+Since becoming a pescatarian (I don’t eat meat but I do eat fish), I do my best to refrain from eating cheeses that contain animal rennet.
 Animal rennet is an enzyme that’s derived from the stomach of calves, lambs and kid goats, and can only be done so before they consume anything other than milk – hence the reason the enzyme isn’t taken from the stomachs of cows, sheep and goats.
-And as Parmesan is made with animal rennet, I no longer eat it.
+Parmesan, one of the main ingredients in pesto is made with animal rennet.

 What Do I Use instead of Parmesan?